MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 If you choose Azure Functions as your microservices compute platform, you need to understand the various billing models and decide on the Functions plan based on your workload requirements.
 For more information, see [Estimate consumption-based costs](/azure/azure-functions/functions-consumption-costs) and [Azure Functions plan details](/azure/azure-functions/functions-scale#billing).

-### Operational excellence
+### Operational Excellence

-Operational excellence covers the operations processes that deploy an application and keep it running in production.
+Operational Excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

 You can deploy all of the microservice compute choices that this article describes in an automated manner by using Terraform, Bicep, and other scripting languages.
 You can use [Application Insights](/azure/azure-monitor/app/app-insights-overview), [Azure Monitor](/azure/azure-monitor/overview), and other monitoring solutions to monitor these compute platforms and microservices.